-Weavers know that meditative state of mind when calm and concentration direct their fingers flying around the thread and needles.
 The Waldorf School has been incorporating crafts such as knitting and weaving into its curriculum since its creation in 1919.The study found a significant relationship between knitting frequency and respondents' perceived mood and feelings.
 Interestingly, about 100 years ago, doctors even prescribed tissue to women they described as “anxiety-ridden” because they found it calmed their nerves.
-Grab your knitting needles and take out your wool stash, because knitting, crocheting and craftsmanship have been linked to reducing stress levels and increasing your body's dopamine production.
+So grab your knitting needles and take out your wool stash, because knitting, crocheting and craftsmanship have been linked to reducing stress levels and increasing your body's dopamine production.